danieljuiche/javascript-frogger/README.md

 Yellow Bugs = These bugs have absorbed star power and are able to super charge themselves.

-== Current Issues ==
+*** Current Issues ***

+1. Social media button container needs to be fixed
-1. The orange gem should be removed from the game
+2. The orange gem should be removed from the game
+3. Hide characters that haven't been unlocked yet (perhaps use a transparent picture with "?" overlay)